Copyright expiration in Australia: Copyright term

 Under the old pre-FTA system, all photos taken before 1 January 1969 were out of copyright 50 years from when taken.
 After 1 January 1969, it was 50 years from the end of the year it was first published.
 Thus, when the FTA came into effect on 1 January 2005, only photos taken before 1 January 1955 were out of copyright under the old system.
 Now, for a photo taken on or after 1 January 1955, copyright for non-Crown Copyright photos is "life of creator plus 70".

-The copyright in the words for a newspaper article (or in a drawing) is owned by the writer (or illustrator, etc.).
-If the writer died before 1 January 1955, then the work is out of copyright; alternatively if the author is unknown (and cannot be discovered by reasonable enquiry), and if first published before 1 January 1955, then the work is out of copyright.
-The copyright in the layout expires 25 years after the end of the year in which it was first published.
+Copyright in the words for a newspaper article (or in a drawing) is owned by the writer (or illustrator, et al.).
+If the writer died before 1 January 1955, the work is out of copyright; alternatively if the author is unknown (and cannot be discovered by reasonable enquiry), and if first published before 1 January 1955, the work is out of copyright.
+Copyright in the layout expires 25 years after the end of the year in which it was first published.
 For artistic works other than photographs and engravings (so including drawings, paintings, sculpture) it was "life plus 50" and is now "life plus 70".
 If the creator is unknown, it was "first published plus 50" and is now "first published plus 70".
-So if the creator died before 1 January 1955 or is unknown and the work was first published before 1 January 1955, then the work is out of copyright.
-This "in general" applies even if the creator was an employee of the newspaper which holds the actual copyright.
+So if the creator died before 1 January 1955 or is unknown and the work was first published before 1 January 1955, the work is out of copyright.
+This in general applies even if the creator was an employee of the newspaper which holds the actual copyright.

-For artistic works other than photographs and engravings (so including drawings, paintings, sculpture) it was "life plus 50" and is now "life plus 70".
+For artistic works other than photographs and engravings (therefore including drawings, paintings, sculpture) it was "life plus 50" and is now "life plus 70".
 If the creator is unknown, it was "first published plus 50" and is now "first published plus 70".
-So if the creator died before 1 January 1955 or is unknown and the work was first published before 1 January 1955, then the work is out of copyright.
-This "in general" applies even if the creator was an employee of the newspaper which holds the actual copyright.
+So if the creator died before 1 January 1955 or is unknown and the work was first published on or before 31 December 1954, the work is out of copyright.
+This in general applies even if the creator was an employee of the newspaper that owns the copyright.